Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/Task9/README.md

 This encryption script will find any file with the listed extensions, generate a random initialization vector, add the IV to the beginning of the encrypted file, and encrypt the contents of the original file using AES-128-CBC.

-The last thing to understand before starting the bruteforce is how to intelligently bruteforce the key.
-Because this is a time based UUID, it would be sensable to figure out what time would be best to start the bruteforce.
-Origionally I only used the VPN log from task A1, but in this writeup I will use the better time stamp from the key generation log.
+The last thing to understand before starting the brute force is how to intelligently brute force the key.
+Because this is a time-based UUID, it would be sensable to figure out what time would be best to start the brute force.
+Originally I only used the VPN log from task A1, but in this writeup, I will use the better time stamp from the key generation log.

 ![](./img/timestamp.png)

-Now that I have everything, I had to infrence how the key is being used.
+Now that I have everything, I had to inference how the key is being used.
 There are 3 reasons why I was able to determine how the key was being used.

-1. It would be nonsense to use a non-ascii key when the key is being passed via the command line.
+1. It would be nonsense to use a non-ASCII key when the key is being passed via the command line.

-2. The encryption being 128 bits is less than the length of the key in the database.
+2. The encryption being 128 bits, is less than the length of the key in the database.

-3. The `ransom.sh` script even truncaes any passed key to 16 bytes in length by converting it to hex and cutting it down to length 32.
+3. The `ransom.sh` script even truncates any passed key to 16 bytes in length by converting it to hex and cutting it down to length 32.

-All of this combined determines the key format needed for the bruteforce.
+All of this combined determines the key format needed for brute force.

-My first attempt at this bruteforce was a python script which was painfully slow even with 12 threads.
+My first attempt at this brute force was a python script which was painfully slow even with 12 threads.
 The second attempt was in C++ until I realized it would just be easier in rust.
 The first attempt at solving in rust was also slow due to poor optimizations.
-My final iteration in rust contained decent optomization techniques.
+My final iteration in rust contained decent optimization techniques.

 ```rust
 use aes::Aes128;